GLOBAL MARKETS-Asia shares slip on Brexit snag, Texas Instruments' revenue woes

 The yen ticked up 0.15% to 108.31 yen per dollar, in a slow recovery since hitting a 2-1/2-month low of 108.94 on Thursday.

-The dollar was broadly weak, ahead of a Federal Reserve policy meeting next week at which policymakers are expected to cut interest rates by 0.25 percentage point.
+The dollar was broadly weak, ahead of a Federal Reserve policy meeting next week, where policy makers are expected to cut interest rates by 0.25 percentage point.

 Oil prices fell after industry group data showed U.S. crude stocks rose more than expected last week.